Indian Ocean: Age of Discovery

-The establishment of the Dutch East India Company in the early 17th century lead to a quick increase in the volume of the slave trade in the region; there were perhaps up to slaves in various Dutch colonies during the 17th and 18th centuries in the Indian Ocean.
-For example, some 4000 African slaves were used to build the Colombo fortress in Dutch Ceylon.
+The establishment of the Dutch East India Company in the early 17th century led to a quick increase in the volume of the slave trade in the region.
+There were perhaps up to slaves in various Dutch colonies during the 17th and 18th centuries in the Indian Ocean.
+For example, some 4,000 African slaves were used to build the Colombo fortress in Dutch Ceylon.
 Bali and neighbouring islands supplied regional networks with c. – slaves 1620–1830.
 Indian and Chinese slave traders supplied Dutch Indonesia with perhaps slaves during the 17th and 18th centuries.

-The East India Company (EIC) was established during the same period and in 1622 one of its ships carried slaves from the Coromandel Coast to Dutch East Indies.
+The English East India Company (EIC) was established during the same period, and in 1622 one of its ships carried slaves from the Coromandel Coast to the Dutch East Indies.
 The EIC mostly traded in African slaves but also some Asian slaves purchased from Indian, Indonesian and Chinese slave traders.
 The French established colonies on the islands of Réunion and Mauritius in 1721; by 1735 some 7,200 slaves populated the Mascarene Islands, a number which had reached in 1807.
-The British captured the islands in 1810, however, and because the British had prohibited the slave trade in 1807 a system of clandestine slave trade developed to bring slaves to French planters on the islands; in all – slaves were exported to the Mascarene Islands from 1670 until 1848.
+The British captured the islands in 1810.
+Because the British had prohibited the slave trade in 1807, a system of clandestine slave trade developed to bring slaves to French planters on the islands; in all, – slaves were exported to the Mascarene Islands from 1670 until 1848.

 In all, European traders exported – slaves within the Indian Ocean between 1500 and 1850, and almost that same number were exported from the Indian Ocean to the Americas during the same period.
 Slave trade in the Indian Ocean was, nevertheless, very limited compared to c. slaves exported across the Atlantic.
 The island of Zanzibar was the center of the Indian Ocean slave trade in the 19th century.
 In the mid-19th century, as many as 50,000 slaves passed annually through the port.